cloud-compose/cloud-compose-image/README.md

 The ``keypair`` is the SSH key that will be added to the EC2 servers.
 If you do not want to ssh into the instance to troubleshoot, this is not needed.

 ## Cleanup
-Everytime an image is created, unused images with the same ``name`` are delete.
+Every time an image is created, unused images with the same ``name`` are deleted.
 The delete process uses the ImageName tag attribute to find and delete old images that are not currently being used by running instances.

 ## Contributing
-To work on the code locally, checkout both cloud-compose and cloud-compose-image to the same parent directory.
+To work on the code locally, checkout both [cloud-compose](https://github.com/cloud-compose/cloud-compose) and [cloud-compose-image](https://github.com/cloud-compose/cloud-compose-image) to the same parent directory.
 Then use a virtualenv and pip install editable to start working on them locally.
 ```
 mkvirtualenv cloud-compose
 pip install --editable cloud-compose